cialtronale/flysystem-onedrive/README.md

-## This package is based on the repo no more maintained by nicolasbeauvais.
+## This package is based on the repo maintained by hevelius.

 # Flysystem adapter for the Microsoft OneDrive API